Peggy Shepard: Publications

 She has become known internationally, as well as nationally, for her work for all communities to have the right to a clean, healthy, and sustainable environment, including the intersection of racism with this right.
+In 2022 she spoke at a TED conference about the way that non-white communities often have to live with more pollution because industry does not meet air, water and soil pollution emission requirement, and what is being done to address this.

 Awards

 She has been awarded the Jane Jacobs Medal from the Rockefeller Foundation for Lifetime Achievement in 2008, the 10th Annual Heinz Award For the Environment in 2004, the Dean's Distinguished Service Award from the Columbia Mailman School of Public Health, and Honorary Doctorates from Smith College in 2010 and Lawrence University.
+In 2021, she was made Knight of the French National Order of Merit.

 Personal life

 She gained a BA degree from Howard University.

+Legacy

+Since 2020-2021, the Peggy Shepherd Environmental Justice Award has been made by New York University to one or more of its Environmental Studies or Animal Studies students whose work advances diversity in their field of study.